rhviana/sdia/README.md

 - The SAP Community blog posts (Part I & II) contain complete step-by-step implementation guides sufficient for building a full PoC.
 No additional tutorials will be provided.

-For commercial inquiries only: rhviana@gmail.com
+For commercial inquiries contact details below.

 ---